Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Vertiv Holdings Co (VRT)

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”) reminds investors of the upcoming May 23, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Vertiv Holdings Co (“Vertiv” or the “Company”) (NYSE: VRT) securities between April 28, 2021 and February 23, 2022, inclusive (the “Class Period”).
+LOS ANGELES, April 05, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming May 23, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Vertiv Holdings Co (“Vertiv” or the “Company”) (: VRT) securities between April 28, 2021 and February 23, 2022, inclusive (the “Class Period”).

 On February 23, 2022, at 6:00 a.m.
 Eastern, Vertiv reported disappointing financial results, including $0.06 earnings per share for fourth quarter 2021, missing analyst estimates of $0.28 per share.
 Vertiv’s Chief Executive Officer attributed the poor results to management “consistently underestimat[ing] inflation and supply chain constraints for both timing and degree, which dictated a tepid 2021 pricing response.”